 Learning from the masters

 I have been extremely fortunate to have had the opportunity to study with several master shoemakers.
 I used to travel to the Netherlands regularly for work.
 While searching around Leiden, the Netherlands, for something totally unrelated, I came upon J Zierikzee Maatschoenmakerij (custom shoe shop).
 I met the owner Ginus Nusteling.
 I tried to convince Ginus to come to the US to teach, but instead he put together a workshop taught by him and his retired teacher Ad Horvers at Ginus’ beautiful home in Olderberkoop.
 While now officially retired from a lifetime of shoemaking and many years of teaching shoe construction at the Dutch HealthTec Academy, Ad still keeps his finger on the pulse of the shoemaking scene.
 The workshop they put on for me helped me significantly to move beyond the basics and I always look forward to seeing them when I am back in the Netherlands.

 Teaching shoe design for that same shoe making program in Utrecht is Rene van den Berg.
 I had the good fortune to sit in on one of his design classes in 2006 when I was visiting the Netherlands.
 In 2015 I took some of his design and patten making classes.
 He also taught me how to make his Maakerszoon shoes.
 Rene is not only a great teacher and a really nice guy, but a truly exceptional designer.
-His work is in the shoe museum in the Netherlands, and other museum exhibits around the world, but he is still making terrific new stuff.
+His work is regularly on display in the shoe museum in the Netherlands, and other museum exhibits around the world, but he is still making terrific new stuff.
 Please see Rene’s work on his site.

 There was life before shoes (and after)